 Diagnosis: You should continually build high-quality links naturally.
-For instance, create amazing content that are helpful to people who will love sharing them.
+For instance, create amazing content that is helpful to people who will love sharing them.

-In its quest to always improve and provide better services to its customers, Google will always come up with updates and algorithm changes not once but hundreds of times each year.
+In its quest to always improve and provide better services to its customers, Google will always roll out with algorithmic updates (the most being the Broad Algorithmic update, and Link Spam Update), not once, but hundreds of times each year.
 Some of these updates and changes can be disruptive and hurt your site’s rankings.

 Diagnosis: To avoid being sent packing as a result of these updates and changes, you should constantly use effective cross-channel traffic and marketing strategies such as the inclusion of social media and other marketing channels on your website.